KarenGoncalves/Amaryllidaceae_database/README.md

 ## Commands specific to the server

+### Softwares
+In the server, you do not need to install most softwares, as they are already installed and are called modules.
+These modules are what you need to load to your session to be able to use the software.

-### `module`
+### Available softwares
 - `module avail`
-	- Shows the softwares (here they are called modules) that are installed (available) in the server.
+	- Shows the softwares that are installed (available) in the server.
-- `module spider softw`
+- module spider
-	- Shows at all the modules that are installed which contain the words 'softw'.
+	- `module spider softw` shows at all the modules that are installed which contain the words 'softw'.
 Will show a list of all the versions of those softwares.
-- `module spider software1`
-	- If software1 is installed, will show its description and all the versions of it that are available.
-- `module spider software1/1.0`
-	- If the software1/1.0 is installed, will show its description and how to load it to your session in the server.
+	- `module spider software1/1.0` will show a description for software1/1.0, if it is installed,  and how to load it to your session in the server.
+- `module keyword softw`
+	- Similar to `module spider`, it will search for the word `softw` among the installed modules, but the search extends to the description of the software.
+This is useful when you are searching for a software that does something specific but you don't need one specific.
 - `module load software1`
 	- If software1 is installed in the server AND you have loaded all the softwares you need for software1 to work, will load the default version of software1 to your session.
 	- If you want an specific version of a software, you need to put it in the command (eg. `module load software1/1.0`)